 NEW YORK ( TheStreet) -- Each time I sense that something is being overly hyped and sensationalized, I get nervous.
 It seems in our constant need for drama and excitement, we latch on to things that may or may not be real -- this is the reason why anticipating the arrival of Christmas is often more exciting than the day itself.

-For many frustrated investors of software giant Microsoft(MSFT) the company's unveiling of its new "Surface" tablet is Christmas in June.
+Microsoft(MSFT - Get Report) the company's unveiling of its new "Surface" tablet is Christmas in June.

 However, for many others, this might just add to the doubt that has accumulated over the last 10 years.
 I would like to say "don't knock the product until you've tried it," but based on Microsoft's recent history, it's probably best to keep the receipt.